4rnv/QuotesAPI/README.md

 ### Usage Examples

 You can use cURL to get quotes in the terminal.
-Alternately you could also use the [hosted instance](https://yurippe.vercel.app/) directly through your web browser by appending your query to the URL in the specified format.
+Alternatively, you could also use the [hosted instance](https://yurippe.vercel.app/) directly through your web browser by appending your query to the URL in the specified format.

 **Get quotes by character**:
 ```sh